QHarshil/quickverify-sdk/ARCHITECTURE.md

 - Visual verification of UI
 - Real device testing

-## Future Enhancements
+## Potential enhancements

-### Planned Features
+The following items are possible future work or suggestions for improvement.
+They are not implemented in this repository unless explicitly added.

-- Vision-style edge overlay on Android to match the iOS UX
+- Edge overlay on Android to align UX with the iOS implementation.
-- Additional document type presets (passport, driver's license, etc.)
+- Additional document type presets (passport, driver's license, etc.).
-- OCR + liveness utilities as optional add-ons
+- Optional OCR and liveness modules.
-- Detox/e2e coverage for the React Native example
+- Automated end-to-end tests for the example app (Detox, WebDriverIO, or similar).

-### Architecture Evolution
-- Modular plugin system
+Architectural considerations for future work:

-- Configurable processing pipeline
+- Make processing steps configurable via a pipeline to allow customization.
-- Enhanced error recovery
-- Offline mode support
+- Consider a modular plugin approach for optional features.

 ## Dependencies